 1. What Qutenza is and what it is used for

-Qutenza contains capsaicin and belongs to a group of medicines called anaesthetics.
+Qutenza is a patch that contains capsaicin and belongs to a group of medicines called anaesthetics.

 Qutenza is indicated for the treatment of peripheral neuropathic pain in adults either alone or in combination with other medicines for the treatment of pain.

 Qutenza is used to relieve pain in people who have nerve pain due to damaged nerves in the skin.
 Damaged nerves in your skin may occur as a result of a variety of diseases such as shingles, HIV infection, diabetes, certain medicines and other conditions.
+When the patch is put on the affected area, capsaicin goes into your skin.
+It helps calm down the damaged nerves by making them shrink back.
+Over time, those nerves slowly heal and grow back.
 You may experience pain relief between 1 and 3 weeks after treatment.

+You may feel better after the first treatment, or it may take more treatments with Qutenza before you notice a change.

+Pain sensations may be described as hot, burning, throbbing, shooting, stabbing, sharp, cramping, aching, tingling, numbness, pins and needles.
+Peripheral neuropathic pain may also be associated with mood changes, sleep disturbance, fatigue (tiredness), and can have an impact on physical and social functioning and overall quality of life.

 2. What you need to know before Qutenza is used